canonical/spark-integration-hub-k8s-operator/README.md

 - Handle updates from the related charms (i.e., new database credentials, change of endpoints, updated S3 credentials.)
 - The Integration Hub charm may also be able to create and configure services accounts that are able to run Spark jobs.
-This can be a possible scenario if we relate our solution with Kubeflow.

 The Integration Hub for Apache Spark K8s charm is responsible for the generation of the proper configuration options for the Spark jobs that will be run with the